A recipe for traditional Irish potato cakes – better known as boxty.

 Traditional Irish potato cakes, or boxty, are mostly associated with the north midlands of Ireland in Connacht and Ulster.
 The people of Mayo, Sligo, Donegal, Fermanagh, Longford, Leitrim and Cavan are particularly big fans of this delicious and simple style of potatoes.

 There are some variations on the classic recipe, such as boiling the patty like a dumpling or baking it like a loaf.
-With the modern palate being more diverse, some people add spices or vegetables into the mix.
+With the demands of the modern palate being more diverse, some people add spices or vegetables into the mix.
 However, the plain old griddled style is the original and is wonderfully tasty.

 Over the last couple of years, as the Irish have become more interested in their own cuisine, the popularity of boxty has risen.
 It's now quite normal to see boxty on a menu in a restaurant in Ireland, whereas a decade ago it would have still been considered a 'peasant dish.'
 However, boxty has always been popular as part of Irish home cooking.